MasterMindRomii/Make-My-Trip-SQL-Interview-QNA/README.md

 SELECT segment,booking_date, user_id,Total_Booking FROM CTE WHERE rn = 1;

 ✅ Insight: Identify the first booker per segment and measure their April activity.

-🎯 How Top 1% SQL Developers Showcase This

-🔥 They don’t just write queries — they tell a story.
-Here’s how you can use this project to impress recruiters and help other data aspirants:

-💡 Real-World Framing: Mention that this is inspired by a real travel-tech company (MakeMyTrip-like).

-📊 Business Relevance: Explain the why behind each query (customer engagement, marketing insights, retention analysis).

-📈 Visualization: Turn results into charts using Power BI or Tableau — show total users by segment, booking trends, etc.

-🗂️ Portfolio Placement: Add this project to GitHub and include the link on your LinkedIn and resume.

-📖 Teach Others: Write short explanations (as above) so beginners can follow your logic.

-🎥 Bonus: Record a 2-minute Loom/YouTube video walking through your code and insights — recruiters love this.

 👨‍💻 How to Use This Repository